 But let us be honest, the chances that something going viral is going to save your non-existent marketing are lower than low anyway.
 “Something going viral” is not a marketing strategy.

 Still, if you get it right, you have the chance of getting, at least, some of your content a significant amount of shares.
-And producing a constant stream of content that is worth sharing is going to give you the chance you are looking for of the much-needed traction.
+And producing a constant stream of content that is worth sharing is going to give you the chance you are looking for for the much-needed traction.
 That is where a writer suddenly becomes the savior of your business because a writer can create the basics without which your marketing will remain some blind poking in the dark depths of social media.

 So here are some reasons why a writer should be part of your team: